How DIACOMIT can help you on your treatment journey

 DIACOMIT offers a chance to significantly decrease the number of seizures in patients with Dravet syndrome.
 Learn more about the efficacy and safety of DIACOMIT and see if it could be the right next step for your child.

 DIACOMIT—designed specifically for Dravet syndrome

 DIACOMIT is an FDA-approved antiepileptic treatment that is used along with clobazam, another type of antiepileptic drug, to help reduce the number of seizures in patients with Dravet syndrome.
+It is the only treatment specifically for Dravet syndrome for children as young as 6 months.
 There are no clinical data to support the use of DIACOMIT by itself in Dravet syndrome.

 20 YEARS OF REAL-WORLD USE

 DIACOMIT was the first antiepileptic drug that obtained an orphan designation at the European Medical Agency in 2001.